email: roadarch@outlook.com

 There are five fiberglass statues at Glenn Goode's Sandblasting & Rental: two Waving Giant Men like the two shown above, two Big Johns, and a Miss Uniroyal.
 The Waving Giant Man with the hat came from a go-kart track in Garland, TX.
 His head was made from a mold made from a now-gone statue in Canton, TX.
 The statue's hands were molded from the Ken's Muffler statue in Dallas, TX.
 In 2014, Goode built the second Waving Giant Man with his molds.

 Goode bought the Miss Uniroyal in 1984 from a car dealership in Wichita Falls, TX.
 She wore a red bikini at that time but Goode altered it into a skirt and blouse.
 The skirt is two feet longer than the other Miss Uniroyal statues since Goode was a preacher and wanted her to be less revealing.
 Both of the Big John statues came from a bowling alley in Hickman, KY.
 They were mass-produced for the Big John grocery store chain.
 Goode passed away in 2015.
 It was stated in his will that he wanted these statues to stand for five years after his death before they were sold.
 In 2022, they were put up for sale, as a group.
 In 2023, the family decided to sell them individually.
-They have been removed and are going to places around the country where they will eventually be on public display.
+The statues have all been removed and relocated around the country where they will eventually be on public display.
 For more, see these websites: 1, 2, and 3.

 Tire Salesman [gone]